 A plan can also help you stick to your guns when emotion threatens to overwhelm you.
 While you might need to make some tweaks to your plans, there’s no reason to overthrow them completely in most cases.
 Your plan can help you stay on track, and help you overcome emotion.

-If your investing is too emotional, take a step back, consider your situation and goals, and then try to evaluate things without the same level of emotion.
+If your investment is too emotional, take a step back, consider your situation and goals, and then try to evaluate things without the same level of emotion.
 Keep your emotions in check, and you’ll be a better investor.

 It’s a very important point, letting exuberance get in the way of your investments.
 It’s something I see with real estate all the time, whether it’s at an auction house or buyers simply going higher and higher in price for their dream home.
 The most ridiculous situations I find are when an “average” home suddenly becomes someone’s “dream” home simply because someone else wants it more.